WeeverApps/iota/README.md

         }
     }

-Note that anything beginning with an `_` will be ignored.
+Note that like in the feed format, anything beginning with an `_` will be ignored.
 These properties are to be used for making readable comments about the schema.
 For example, you could include `_listPrice` with the value "This describes the list price of the house" as a means of documentation within the schema, as valid JSON does not allow for javascript-style comments.